traefik/hub/api-gateway/1-getting-started/README.md

 ### Create a Kubernetes Cluster Using k3s

+Before you begin, ensure that any existing Kubernetes cluster is fully uninstalled to prevent potential conflicts during the K3s installation.

 ```shell
 curl -sfL https://get.k3s.io | K3S_KUBECONFIG_MODE="644" INSTALL_K3S_EXEC="--disable traefik" sh -
 ```

 :::info

-In the command above:
+In the command above, we deploy K3s using its official installation [script](https://get.k3s.io/) and pass configuration options through environment variables, which are applied to the
+K3s service configuration:

+- Additional utilities will be installed, including `kubectl`, `crictl`, `ctr`, `k3s-killall.sh`, and `k3s-uninstall.sh`.
 - K3S_KUBECONFIG_MODE="644" lets non-root users run kubectl.
+The kubeconfig file will be written in /etc/rancher/k3s/k3s.yaml.
+The installed kubectl will automatically use it.
 - INSTALL_K3S_EXEC="--disable traefik" disables the built-in Traefik to avoid conflicts.

-Note: This configuration is intended for demonstration or development purposes only.
+Note: This configuration is intended for demonstration purposes only.
 It is not recommended for production environments.
 For more advanced configuration options, refer to the official K3s documentation: [K3s Configuration](https://docs.k3s.io/installation/configuration)

 :::

-### Create a Kubernetes Cluster Using kind
+### Alternative option: Create a Kubernetes Cluster Using kind

 kind requires some configuration to use an IngressController on localhost.
 See the following example: